PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Implementation Details

-\paragraph{RIGID \cite{he2024rigidtrainingfreemodelagnosticframework}} We set up RIGID according to the instructions in the official repository\footnote{\url{https://github.com/IBM/RIGID}}.
-We use the provided notebook \texttt{RIGID.ipynb} for detection.
+\paragraph{RINE~\cite{koutlisLeveragingRepresentationsIntermediate2025}} We set up RINE according to the instructions in the official repository\footnote{\url{https://github.com/mever-team/rine}} and use the provided checkpoint \texttt{model\_ldm\_trainable.pth}.
+Similar to other approaches, it used CLIP~\cite{radfordLearningTransferableVisual2021} for feature extraction.
+However, instead of relying exclusively on the output features, RINE uses representations from intermediate layers, which are weighted using a learned projection network.

+\paragraph{RIGID~\cite{he2024rigidtrainingfreemodelagnosticframework}} We set up RIGID according to the instructions in the official repository\footnote{\url{https://github.com/IBM/RIGID}}.
 RIGID is a training-free method based on similarities in the feature space of a vision foundation models.
 We use the default foundation model (\texttt{dinov2\_vitl14}) and leave the noise intensity (0.05) unchanged.